 George Vegh, Vice-Chairperson

-Mr. Vegh is the Head of McCarthy Tétrault’s Toronto energy regulation practice and co-leader of the firm’s national energy regulatory practice.
-George is an Adjunct Professor of energy law and regulation at the Munk School of Global Affairs and Public Policy as well as the University of Toronto Law School, Mr. Vegh was previously General Counsel at the Ontario Energy Board.
+Mr. Vegh is a Senior Fellow at the Munk School of Global Affairs and Public Policy.
+He is an Adjunct Professor of energy law and regulation at the Munk School as well as the University of Toronto and Osgoode Hall Law Schools.
+He is identified as a leading energy lawyer in several leading publications.
+Mr. Vegh was previously General Counsel at the Ontario Energy Board.

 Ellen Barry, Director

 Ellen Barry is a former Deputy Minister with the Province of New Brunswick.
 As a career public servant she served as Deputy Minister with the Departments of Tourism & Parks, Wellness, Culture and Sport and the Department of Human Resources.
 Previous to these assignments, she served as Assistant Deputy Minister in the Department of Natural Resources and Finance.
 Her public service experience has provided her the opportunity to work extensively with multi-stakeholder groups.
 Since her retirement, Ms. Barry has worked on consulting assignments in New Brunswick as well as with the Institute of Public Administration (IPAC).
 She is a graduate of the University of New Brunswick.